 The Collective provides a critical mechanism for communication across all of those affected by and working in the MND space.
 This communication will increase opportunities and efficiencies and reduce duplication.

-We are now accepting applications for membership to the MND Research Collective.
-Membership is free and is open to MND researchers and MND professionals.
-As a member of the MND Research Collective, you will receive regular email updates.
-Research and professional members will have access to a mentoring program and a soon to be released MND researcher database.
-To sign up to be a member of the Collective, please fill in the registration form
+Membership is free and is open to MND researchers, MND professionals.
+Individuals with lived experience please sign up to the wider Lived Experience Network.
+As a member of the MND Research Collective, you will receive regular email updates, the potential to join the subcommittees when vacancies arise and our quarterly newsletter.
+To sign up to be a member please fill in the registration form.